OpenUpSA/openupsa.github.io/_academy/long-commute-to-freedom.md

 ---
 layout: trainup
-title: The Forgotten People
+title: Long Commute to Freedom
-image: forgotten.jpg
+image: long-commute-to-freedom.jpg
-short:
+short: Black people in particular bear the brunt of a decade-long focus on building houses instead of cities "at whatever cost"
 embed: true
 ---
 <div class="container single-article single-academy-article">